USING IRONBARCODE

 2. Install IronBarcode using the NuGet Package Manager Console.

-Install-Package BarCode
+Install-Package IronBarCode

 You can also download the package directly from the NuGet website.

-3. Once the Installation is complete Open the Default.aspx file and replace it with your frontend code.
+3. Once the installation is complete, open the Default.aspx file and replace it with your frontend code.
 This will create a file upload button, a button with text 'Scan Barcode', and a label to show the results.

 <%@ Page Title="Home Page" Language="C#" MasterPageFile="~/Site.Master" AutoEventWireup="true" CodeBehind="Default.aspx.cs" Inherits="WebApplication6._Default" %>